NoFac3/PyPiper/README.md

 # PyPiper

-This is a project to develop an intelligent chatbot
+This is a chatbot project.

-Work in progress - Currently only uploading components of the program
+Work in progress - Currently only uploading components of the program.